kl5391/order-predictor/README.md

 ## What is this

-**order-predictor** is a web application combining a Python/Flask backend and a React frontend that uses a GEMINI-based API to help determine viable “stocks” based on a user’s prior data.
+**order-predictor** is a web application combining a Python/Flask backend and a React frontend that uses the Google Gemini API to help determine viable “stocks” based on a user’s prior data.

 ## Features